tildearrow/furnace/papers/doc/7-systems/vera.md

 this is a video and sound generator chip used in the Commander X16, a modern 8-bit computer created by The 8-Bit Guy. it has 16 channels of pulse/triangle/saw/noise and one stereo PCM channel.

-currently Furnace does not support the PCM channel's stereo mode, though.
+currently Furnace does not support the PCM channel's stereo mode, though (except for panning).

 # effects